 - If you’re into stand up comedy, create songs that pay homage to some of your favorite punchlines from your favorite comedians.
 And make the Comedians name the name of your song.

 Remember that your music will never be for everyone.
 Everyone isn’t your target audience.
 And all of your songs don’t have to be about you.
-By embracing who you are and what other subcultures you’re apart of, it allows you to stick out from the rest of the pack while connecting with other people who you share similar interests with.
+By embracing who you are and what other subcultures you’re a part of, it allows you to stick out from the rest of the pack while connecting with other people that share the same similar interests as you.

 Remember you don’t have to pick just one of these methods.
 Feel free to try them all and double down on whatever works best for you.